Blog

 Once invoices have been sent, the payment collection process ensures that a business will receive its funds on time.

 Depending on the collections software you’re using, you can set up automations to route overdue invoices to collections agents for follow-up.
-Or, if you’re operating a mainly product-led SaaS business, you may consider setting up a self-service portal where your customers can view balances owed, their past payments, and log their preferred payment modes like ACH or cards.
+Or, if you’re operating a mainly product-led SaaS business, you may consider setting up a self-service portal where your customers can view balances owed and manage their payment processing preferences.

 Reporting and data management